-Author has written 40 stories for Janet Evanovich, and Immortals After Dark series.
+Author has written 46 stories for Janet Evanovich, Immortals After Dark series, and Arcana Chronicles.

 Just a little shameless plug and exciting news!